postman-open-technologies/knowledge-base/R/oas_paths_operations.md

 ### HEAD

 - HEAD is the \#7 ranked operation
-- Across the 805 responses for HEAD, the most common responses are `200` 268 (33.3%), `401` 106 (13.2%), `403` 82 (10.2%), `204` 81 (10.1%),
+- Across the 805 responses for HEAD, the most common values are `200` 268 (33.3%), `401` 106 (13.2%), `403` 82 (10.2%), `204` 81 (10.1%),
   and `default` 76 (9.4%)